-Pursuant to the Personal Information Protection Act, personal information shall not be used for other purposes without the consent of subscriber or unless stipulated otherwise in the personal information protection and privacy rights declaration and CPS.
-The subscriber may check the subscriber's own application information specified in Section 9.3.1 paragraph (3).
-However, PublicCA shall reserve the right to collect reasonable fees from subscribers applying for access to this information.
+Pursuant to the Personal Information Protection Act, personal information shall not be used for other purposes without the consent of subscriber or unless stipulated otherwise in the personal information protection and privacy rights declaration and this CPS.
+Subscribers may inquire their application information specified in Section 9.3.1 paragraph (3); however, PublicCA reserves the right to charge reasonable fees from subscribers applying for access to this information.